wRadion/10FFDiscordBot/README.md

 The command only works in the **#role-requests** channel.

+Please be patient with the bot.
+A single request can take up to 20 or 30 seconds.

+## Request Queue

+Because of server limitations, the command works with a **queue system**.
+The bot will tell you the position you are in, and it will send a message whenever your request is being processed.

 ## Identification

-If your Discord username is not exactly the same as your 10FF username, you will need to put your Discord full tag (e.g. __Discord#0000__) in your 10FF description so the bot will be able to see that it's **your** profile.
+If your Discord username is not exactly the same as your 10FF username, you will need to put your Discord full tag (e.g. __Discord#0000__) in your 10FF **description** so the bot will be able to see that it's **your** profile.

 ## Roles